 Governments around the world are paying more attention to the source and use of money that passes through their financial systems and enacting legislation, such as the UK Criminal Finances Act of 2017, to combat the facilitation of tax evasion.
 Drawing on their experience in government and private practice, this panel reviewed the UK approach, including how financial institutions react to suspicious transactions, outlining the procedures for restraining and seizing accounts and offering strategies you can use to assist clients when a financial institution suspends access to an account.

-Caroline D. Ciraolo spoke on the panel "Tax Compliance and Enforcement Update Part II - Department of Justice Update" at the 9th Annual NYU Tax Controversy Forum
+Caroline D. Ciraolo participated in the panel titled "Department Of Justice Update" at the 10th Annual NYU Tax Controversy Forum

 Voluntary compliance and enforcement of the tax law are at the heart of our tax system.
 Over the past several years, the IRS and DOJ have been challenged to come up with new and more efficient ways to ensure that all taxpayers pay the correct amount of tax.
 This panel provided an update on new developments and priorities across the IRS and DOJ.